envoyproxy/gateway/docs/latest/user/egctl.md

 ```

 You can see the output contains a [EnvoyProxy](https://gateway.envoyproxy.io/latest/api/config_types.html#envoyproxy) resource that
-can be used as a starting point to modify the xDS boostrap resource for the managed Envoy Proxy fleet.
+can be used as a starting point to modify the xDS bootstrap resource for the managed Envoy Proxy fleet.

 ```
 envoyProxy: